I alone cannot change the world, but I can cast a stone across the waters to create many ripples.

 — Mother Theresa

-Social media is where the youth express themselves best – their concerns, their interests, their opinions, their creativity, and whatever they have to say in their own words.
+Children and young people are empowered when they know the facts about human trafficking and feel free to join conversations about empowerment, prevention and protection.
+And social media is where they youth express themselves best – their concerns, their interests, their opinions, their creativity, and whatever they have to say in their own words.
 How important are the youth in speaking up and shaping our world?
 What is the world they envisage or would like to live in?
 What can they do about it?
 This is what we try to underline.

-Click on icons to access social media pages:
+Click on the icons to access the social media pages:

 Check out our short films about about human trafficking, including what youth have to say about different aspects of what they see and think about creating change.
 We also have survivor stories in their own words.
 Don’t forget to subscribe to our YouTube channel and click on the ‘notifications’ bell to see videos as they are posted.
 And feel free to share these video far and wide!